 – Under 1000 Dollar Selection

-Now that we got beginner guitars covered with two great models for that purpose, lets go to the other end of the spectrum and discuss some great instruments that cost around $1000.
-In this price range you get the quality of sound that is already entering the professional grade, along with build quality and features.
+Now that we have beginner guitars covered with two great models for that purpose, lets go to the other end of the spectrum and discuss some great instruments that cost around $1000.
+In this price range you get the quality of sound that is already entering the professional grade, along with build quality and other features.

 Sure, there are much more expensive guitars on the market than these, but $1000 is considered to be a sweet spot of price and performance.
-We got three models that we consider to be the top guitars under 1000 dollars in store for you, so let’s see what they have to offer.
+We have three models that we consider to be the top guitars under 1000 dollars in store for you, so let’s see what they have to offer.

 Seagull’s Artist Mosaic is right on the edge of our budget, and is probably the best guitar you can find for that kind of money.
 Most of its owners say that playing the Artist Mosaic gives you the experience of a much more expensive guitar for under $1000.

 And they are right.
-This guitar is incredible, and not only sound wise.
-The design, build quality, finish and details are all simply impressive.
+This guitar is incredible, and not only sound-wise.
+The design, build quality, finish and details are all really impressive.
 Artist Mosaic easily outperforms more expensive Taylors and Martins.
-This is the type of acoustic guitar that you will want to have no matter how many guitars you own.
+This is the type of acoustic guitar that you will want to have, no matter how many guitars you own.